Social Anxiety Disorder (social phobia) is the third largest mental health care problem in the world today.

 Current research indicates many antidepressant medications for social anxiety disorder to be useless, even in the short-term.
 About 15% of our in-person socially-anxious people are helped by antidepressants.
-Some of the large-scale medication studies for social anxiety have been questioned and found to be skewed in favor of drugs marketed by pharmaceutical companies, who paid for these studies to be done.
-These kind of studies are conflicts-of-interest and their conclusions should be thoroughly questioned.
+Some of the large-scale medication studies for social anxiety have been questioned and found to be skewed in favor of the drugs marketed by the same pharmaceutical companies who paid for these studies to be done in the first place.
+These kind of studies are conflicts-of-interest, and their conclusions should be thoroughly questioned.

 In addition, each person is different, and there is no general rule that works concerning social anxiety and medications.
-For a typical person with social anxiety, who has an "average" amount of anxiety, along the quantifiable continuum, we have found an anti-agent to be most effective.
+For a typical person with social anxiety, who has an "average" amount of anxiety, along the quantifiable continuum, we have found an anti-anxiety agent to be most effective, if the person has no history of substance abuse.
+Antidepressants do not work anywhere near as well, in general.
+A typical superstititon, promoted by the drug companies, is that antidepressants have anti-anxiety properties.
+This is not true.
+If anything, many of the antidepressants make a person MORE anxious.
 However, not all people want or need medication.
 One of the big changes in the last decade is the gradual non-use of medications by people coming into active therapy for social anxiety.
-The majority of people now choose not to use medications and to concentrate solely on CBT.
+The majority of people in our groups now choose not to use medications and to concentrate solely on CBT.

 Compliance with Cognitive-Behavioral Therapy